the-turing-way/the-turing-way/book/content/binderhub/binderhub.md

 ## Summary

-This chapter will discuss [BinderHub](https://binderhub.readthedocs.io/en/latest/index.html), which is the cloud technology powering Binder.
+This chapter will discuss [BinderHub](https://binderhub.readthedocs.io/en/latest/index.html), which is the cloud technology powering [Binder](https://mybinder.readthedocs.io/en/latest/).
 We will cover the technologies and tools that BinderHub utilises and the resources you will need to setup your own BinderHub.

-This chapter is primarily aimed at RSEs and IT Services who wish to provide a BinderHub as a service to a group of researchers.
+This chapter is primarily aimed at Research Software Engineers and IT Services who wish to provide a BinderHub as a service to a group of researchers.
 Though anyone can build a BinderHub.

 ## How this will help you/ why this is useful